RaqinS/CICD/README.md

 # CICD
-A simple CICD pipeline for a calculator flask app which This pipeline uses github actions and pytests for CI and deploy to github pages
+# A simple CICD pipeline for a calculator flask app
+This pipeline uses github actions and pytests for CI and deploys to github pages